 Recently acquired a jewelry business – part of their catalog included christian religious medals worn as a necklace pendant.
 Is there any halachic issue selling this?
 My understanding is that crosses would be allowed, I wanted to know if the same would apply to something like this.
 Thank you!

 According to most poskim, selling crosses is not allowed and should not be done.
-The reason is because there are many devout Catholics that even though they don’t worship the cross hanging around their neck, but they still kiss them, when something good happens to them, pray to them, and treat them with a special respect, as a symbol of their beliefs.
-(As a side point I also heard this first hand from a convert that knows their practices.)
+The reason is because there are many devout Catholics that even though they don’t worship the cross hanging around their neck, it is still considered a symbol of their beliefs and treated with a special respect.
+There are even those who kiss them when something good happens to them, and pray to them, (As a side point I also heard this first hand from a convert that knows their practices.)

 Regarding the medallions that you are describing, although in a certain way they might not be actually worshiped, nevertheless they are sold and worn in a way that brings honor to their avoda zara, and it is very possible that there will be people that will use it in a forbidden manner.
 Therefore they should also not be sold.